edclements/arcarius/_posts/2013-09-19-gary-in-drag.md

 A long day sail on Thursday 19th took us to the Portuguese fort town of Al Jadidah.
-No marina here so it was coming alongside in a fishing port teeming with activity 24 hors a day.
+No marina here so it was coming alongside in a fishing port teeming with activity 24 hours a day.

 <img class="medium-img" src="/img/gary_in_drag.jpg" />